 Plea Bargains and Dismissals

+Most criminal cases are resolved with plea bargains.
 Prison sentencing, jail time, hefty fines, and a criminal record can all result from a criminal conviction and can have devastating consequences for your future.

 Criminal charges can be resolved in one of four ways:

 Dismissal by the prosecutor can occur if the prosecution concludes that there is insufficient evidence to continue with a case.
-A clear demonstration to ensure the lack of evidence for a criminal charge must be put forward by the accused for the prosecution to consider dismissal.
+A clear demonstration to ensure the lack of evidence for a criminal charge must be put forward by the accused of the prosecution to consider dismissal.
 Otherwise, the prosecution will follow through with the case.

-- Pre-trial intervention, PTI, is a diversion program for first time offenders.
+- Pre-trial intervention, PTI, is a diversion program for first-time offenders.
 This program typically consists of 30-50 hours of community service, counseling, passing drug screenings, and written assignments.
-The main goal of PTI is to provide intervention services to hopefully deter future criminal activity and provides first time offenders a second chance through rehabilitative services.
+The main goal of PTI is to provide intervention services to hopefully deter future criminal activity and provides first-time offenders a second chance through rehabilitative services.

-- Traffic Education Program, TEP, was created by the State of South Carolina as an education program to educate drivers with minor traffic offenses and be used as a tool to dismiss minor traffic offenses thereby keeping their driving record clean.
+- Traffic Education Program, TEP, was created by the State of South Carolina as an education program to educate drivers with minor traffic offenses and be used as a tool to dismiss minor traffic offenses, thereby keeping their driving record clean.

-- Any person aged 17-20 years old that is charged with an alcohol related offense may qualify for the Alcohol Education Program (AEP).
+- Any person aged 17-20 years old that is charged with an alcohol-related offense may qualify for the Alcohol Education Program (AEP).
 This program offers an alternative to pleading guilty or having a trial before a Judge in court and helps combat the problems associated with underage drinking.

 - A Conditional Discharge is available for defendants charged with a drug crime who have no prior drug convictions.
 The sentencing and proceedings are deferred while the accused agrees to be placed on probation and participate in a treatment and rehabilitation program.
 If the terms of the probationary period set by the court are met, then the charges are dismissed.